 Gaming monitors have enjoyed something of a renaissance over the past few years.
 There are more choices available on the market than ever before.
-All these choices can make it difficult to find the best budget gaming monitor, especially if you’re not ready to invest a small fortune in a premium gaming setup.
+All these choices can make it difficult to find the best budget gaming monitors, especially if you’re not ready to invest a small fortune in a premium gaming setup.

 Technological innovations previously confined to high-end monitors have steadily trickled down into more affordable versions.
 You can now find a stunning, top-tier display at practically any price point.
 In short, there’s never been a better time to be a PC gamer.
 As for what qualifies as a budget gaming monitor, all the options we’ve included in this guide are $400 or less (to put that price into perspective, the most advanced gaming monitors run into the thousands and even tens of thousands of dollars).